conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 ### Using compilers in feedstocks

-There are two kinds of compiler-related packages in Conda-forge: implementation packages that install the compiler itself, and _activation_ packages that install scripts that set the build environment to use the respective compiler by default.
+There are two kinds of compiler-related packages in conda-forge: implementation packages that install the compiler itself, and _activation_ packages that install scripts that set the build environment to use the respective compiler by default.
 These scripts set up a number of standard environment variables such as `CC`, and perform